williamwu88/Flying-Stickman/README.md

   1. Stickman can double jump.
 A variable can be changed to extend this to a triple jump or more.
 The Stickman also has a configurable jump height.
   2. Recursive Entity lookup.
 The GameState class has methods that allow the programmer to search the game state hierarchy for game entities by name, or by a substring of their name.

+## Stage 3
+  1. Mute background music button: In the startDialog there's a button which can be used to mute background music.
+  2. Random obstacle placement: The obstacle x coordinate is calculated based on the config plus a random number between 0 and 100.
+  3. Random obstacle colour: The obstacle color is random, we don't rely on RGB value in stage2, instead color is randomly generated.
+  4. Jump sound effect: When user hit "Space" play a jump sound effect.
+  5. Crash sound effect: When player hit an obstacle and he is not in "giant" size, player loses one life and sound effect will be played.
+  6. Victory sound effect: When player hit the victory flag, victory music will be played, and a new level starts.
+  7. Infinite level: There're infinite levels.
+The obstacle loop increases when level increases.

 # DESIGN PATTERNS

 ## Stage 1